Continuous closure, axes closure, and natural closure: Axes closure and one-dimensional seminormal rings

 We want to extend the notion of axes closure to a larger class of rings.
 We first note:

 \begin{thm} Let $R$ be a Noetherian ring and let $I$ be an ideal of $R$.
 Then statements (1), (2), and (3) below are equivalent.

-Moreover, if $R$ is a finitely generated algebra over a field $K$ of characteristic 0, and $L$ is the algebraic closure of $K$, then all six of the statements below are equivalent.
+Moreover, if $R$ is a finitely generated algebra over a field $K$ of characteristic 0, and $L$ is the algebraic closure of $K$, then the first six of the statements below are equivalent.
 If we also assume that $K = L = \C$, then all seven of the statements below are equivalent.

 \begin{enumerate} \item For every map from $R$ to an excellent one-dimensional seminormal ring $S$, the image of $f$ is in $IS$. \item For every map from $R$ to an excellent local one-dimensional seminormal ring $S$, the image of $f$ is in $IS$. \item For every map from $R$ to a complete local one-dimensional seminormal ring $S$, the image of $f$ is in $IS$. \item For every map from $R$ to a complete local one-dimensional seminormal ring $S$ with algebraically closed residue field, $f \in IS$. \item For every $K$-algebra map from $R$ to a complete axes ring $S$ with residue class field $L$, $f \in IS$. \item For every $K$-algebra map from $R$ to a finitely generated \'etale extension $S$ of a polynomial axes ring over $L$, $f \in IS$. \item For every $\C$-algebra map $\theta$ from $R$ to an analytic ring of axes $(S,\n)$ over $\C$ such that $\theta^{-1}(\n)$ is maximal in $R$, $f \in IS$. \end{enumerate} \end{thm}